jeshsy/usaCitiesJSON/README.md

 #### Line 23's writefile is the output JSON file name that you want to make
 #### Make sure that there is an empty line at the end of the readfile otherwise you get an empty array at the end of the JSON

 run `node usaCitiesJSON.js`

+`node usaCitiesJSON.js'

-## `node usaCitiesJSON.js` can optionally take 2 extra arguments in the command line. if you run `node usaCitiesJSON.js readfile writefile` you will take readfile and then turn it into writefile.
-Alternatively you can run `node usaCitiesJSON.js readfile` which will take readfile and then write it in './data/testObj'.
-Default readfile and writefile is './data/usaCitiesSmall.txt' and './data/testObj' respectively.
+## can optionally take 2 extra arguments in the command line.

+`node usaCitiesJSON.js readfile writefile`

+### You will take readfile and then turn it into writefile.

+`node usaCitiesJSON.js readfile`

+## Alternatively, this will take readfile and then write it in './data/testObj'.

+## Default readfile is './data/usaCitiesSmall.txt' and writefile is'./data/testObj' respectively.

 #### after you run the file, you have to go into your file and manually define it and put array brackets on both sides. cityimporter.js will hopefully do this automatically.